 - 1. The first step is planning your stages.
-Decide which cameras you want displayed together on the Stage at one time. - 2.
+Decide which cameras and Maps you want displayed together on the Stage at one time. - 2.
 Open the Camera Bag to the Cameras tab. - 3.
-Start adding your cameras to the Stage in desired groupings. - 4.
+Start adding your cameras and Maps to the Stage in desired groupings. - If your Administrator has configured a Camera Group with a Map that does not show camera details in the Camera Bag, and the Servers are not shown in the Camera Bag, then you must add the Map to the Stage first.
+Then use the Map to find and add cameras to the Stage.
+After you have selected your cameras, you can remove the Map (if desired). - 4.
 When you have filled the Stage as desired, click on the Stages tab. - 5.
 Click the Save Stage button. - 6.
 Enter a name for the Stage and click the Save Stage button.
 The new Stage is added to the list.
 (Stages are listed in alphabetical or numerical order by Stage name.) - 7.
 To create another Stage, return to the Cameras tab. - 8.
 Click the Clear Stage button to remove the previous Stage. - 9.
 Then repeat steps 3 through 6 to create another Stage.